 So why choose simulation first aid and what does this concept mean?
 It is a methodology that aims to promote deep learning and awareness by involving participants in realistic, critical incidents during which they are forced to consider a wide range of factors, make decisions and reflect on the outcomes.
 There are seven reasons why Simulation First Aid Training works:

-Simulation training better engages studentsScenarios provide Real First Aid’s students with a simulated reality in which to test their knowledge, skills and abilities.
+Simulation training better engages studentsScenarios provide Real Response’s students with a simulated reality in which to test their knowledge, skills and abilities.

 First Aid emergencies are complex events involving a range of variables that are unlikely to be addressed in a traditional course.
 Simulations allow students to be more aware of the complexities of emergency situations, and help them to recall essential information that can save a life.
 So what does Simulation First Aid Training mean?
 It is a methodology that aims to promote deep learning and awareness by involving participants in realistic, critical incidents during which they are forced to consider a wide range of factors, what steps to follow, make decisions and reflect on the outcomes.